 Just like students who are in two- or four-year degree programs, medical assistant students are eligible for financial aid.
 All that is required is to fill out a FAFSA.

-Most medical assistant programs, like Nebraska Methodist College, are just 12 months and usually only require a high school diploma or GED to enroll.
+Most medical assistant programs, are just 12 months and usually only require a high school diploma or GED to enroll.

 At the end of the NMC program, you sit for the American Association of Medical Assistants exam for professional certification, which makes you even more marketable and in a position for higher pay.